MatteoSchiavinato/metagen_taxonomy/README.md

 # Pipeline for the taxonomy analysis of a set of metagenomic reads

 This pipeline takes as input a set of one or more read files (single-end illumina, pacbio) and performs a series of analysis with them, aimed at characterizing the taxa contained in the read set.
-The illumina reads can for now only be **single-end** due to how the code is implemented, but it will be adjusted in the future.
-For now, treat the two read files as independent.
+The tools used are *alignment free*, hence to use paired end reads just pass them as independent files.
 The pipeline assigns the reads to taxa using [Kraken2](https://github.com/DerrickWood/kraken2/wiki/Manual), and then refines read counts statistically using [Bracken](https://github.com/jenniferlu717/BrackenA).
 The refined counts are used to estimate richness, diversity and relative abundance using custom **python3** and **Rscript** scripts, which can be found inside the `/src` directory and are executed by the pipeline automatically.

 ### Cleaning the reads